Ayan113/KongValidator/README.md

 # Key Features:

-Real-time email validation using an API.
+1.Real-time email validation using an API.
-Checks for valid email format, domain, and SMTP status.
+2.Checks for valid email format, domain, and SMTP status.
-User-friendly and interactive interface built with HTML, CSS, and JavaScript.
+3.User-friendly and interactive interface built with HTML, CSS, and JavaScript.
-Fast and responsive for seamless user experience.
+4.Fast and responsive for seamless user experience.

-Technologies Used:
+# Technologies Used:

-JavaScript: For dynamic functionality and handling events.
+1.JavaScript: For dynamic functionality and handling events.
-Email Validation API: For accurate email verification.
+2.Email Validation API: For accurate email verification.
-HTML/CSS: For clean and responsive design.
+3.HTML/CSS: For clean and responsive design.

 Perfect for ensuring accurate communication in applications that rely on email addresses.
 Check it out and try it for yourself!